What is Celiac Disease?

 The immune reaction to gluten damages the small intestine over time.
 The small intestine is where most nutrients are absorbed into the body.
-Eventually the body becomes malnourished because the body can no longer absorb enough of the nutrients in the food.
+Eventually the body becomes malnourished because the body can no longer absorb enough nutrients from food.
 Celiac disease may also affect other organ systems.

 What are the symptoms of celiac disease?

-The symptoms of celiac disease can be very different from person to person.
+The symptoms of celiac disease can vary from person to person.
 The disease affects the digestive system as well as other body systems that you might not expect.
 The most common gastrointestinal (digestive) symptoms of celiac disease are weight loss and diarrhea, but can also include: